Begin typing to search, use arrow keys to navigate, Enter to select

 When deciding on pricing, we took into account the time and materials needed to perform screen printing and vinyl heat transfers.
 The screen printing process has a longer setup time, but the actual process of applying ink to the vest once the design has been burned onto the screen is quick.
-This is why we require a minimum order of 24 for screen printing.
-It is also why the price quickly drops as screen prints are ordered in bulk.
+This is why we require a minimum order of 36 for screen printing.

 Vinyl heat transfers have a shorter preparation time, but the process of pressing each vest is slow.
 For each safety vest, the text must be cut using a plotter machine, weeded by hand to remove excess vinyl, and heat pressed.
 This means that time needed to press five safety vests versus ten is almost doubled!
 This is why we are able to offer a smaller minimum order on vinyl heat transfers, but we cannot lower the price for bulk orders.